Julia Tom

 Cellist

-Born and raised in California, I received a Bachelor’s Degree in English Literature at Harvard University and studied cello at the Juilliard School and conservatories across Europe.
-For decades, I performed on stages around the world, soloing with orchestras such as the San Francisco Symphony and the Boston Pops Orchestra.
+Born and raised in California, I received a Bachelor’s Degree in English Literature at Harvard University and studied cello at the Juilliard School and conservatories in Germany and the UK.
+For decades, I performed on stages around the world, including as soloist with orchestras such as the San Francisco Symphony and the Boston Pops Orchestra.

 From 2010-2020, I was a member of the renowned Concertgebouw Orchestra in Amsterdam.
-I was awarded the Concertgebouw Orchestra’s Prix de Salon in 2016, with my prizewinning CD Origins released by Etcetera Records in the fall of 2019.
+In 2016, I was awarded the Concertgebouw Orchestra’s Prix de Salon, with my prizewinning CD Origins released by Etcetera Records in the fall of 2019.

 Scientist

 My career in research arose from the discovery of a surprising method to help my own performance.
-I had spent decades searching for a solution to my own impaired hand function, stemming from childhood spinal cord injury.
-Dispokinesis addressed musicians’ performance through a novel approach: instead of focusing on muscular output, it concentrated on sensory information received through touch.
-This focus on touch had a pronounced effect on my playing: my movement felt lighter, less strained, more precise and easy.
+I had spent decades searching for a solution to my own impaired hand function, stemming from a childhood spinal cord injury.
+Dispokinesis addressed musicians’ performance through a novel approach: instead of focusing on muscle output, it concentrated on sensory information received through touch.
+This focus on touch had a pronounced effect on my playing: my movement felt lighter, less strained, more precise, and easy.

 It became my passion to understand the physical mechanisms of this relationship between touch and movement.
-In 2020, I left my job with the Concertgebouw Orchestra to start a research PhD at University of Toronto’s Faculty of Kinesiology.
-My PhD studies on the role of touch in expert musicians’ performance have shed fascinating new light on how expert musicians achieve and maintain skilled performance.
-Stay tuned for announcements on upcoming publications!
+In 2020, I left my position with the Concertgebouw Orchestra to pursue a PhD at the University of Toronto’s Faculty of Kinesiology.
+My doctoral research on the role of tactile perception in expert musicians’ performance shed new light on the beneficial role of touch in skilled motor control.
+Since completing my PhD, my focus has turned towards translating these insights into an evidence-based framework for understanding and training elite performance.

 Teacher

-After completing my Dispokinesis teacher’s training from Germany’s Gesellschaft für Dispokinesis nach GO van de Klashorst, I started teaching Concertgebouw Orchestra colleagues and visiting guest artists, including the eminent conductor, Myung-whun Chung, who recorded a video statement expressing gratitude after a training session helped him conduct four concerts without pain.
+After earning my Dispokinesis teacher’s certificate from Germany’s Gesellschaft für Dispokinesis, I began sharing this approach with colleagues in the Concertgebouw Orchestra and visiting guest artists.
+Among these artists was the eminent conductor Myung-whun Chung, who kindly shared a video statement expressing his gratitude after our training session allowed him to conduct four consecutive concerts completely pain-free.

-At the University of Toronto, I developed a Dispokinesis class in the Faculty of Music, to date teaching 75 Bachelor’s and Advanced Certificate students drawn from every instrument group: strings, brass, woodwind, piano, voice, percussion, harp.
-No matter the instrument, I saw time and again that connecting to the body’s sensory system unlocked performance.
-The classes brought regular celebrations: when chronic tension finally released, arm braces could be discarded, formerly “impossible” passages performed with ease, auditions and competitions won.
+At the University of Toronto, I brought this method into the classroom, designing a Dispokinesis course for the Faculty of Music’s Bachelor’s and Advanced Certificate students.
+Teaching 75 musicians across every major instrument group – strings, brass, woodwinds, piano, voice, percussion, and harp – I saw time and again how focus on the body’s sensory system unlocked technical ease.
+The classroom became a space of regular breakthrough: chronic tension released, arm braces discarded, formerly “impossible” passages suddenly performed fluidly and with ease.
+Tangible milestones accumulated, with celebrations each time students overcame long-standing performance ceilings to win auditions and competitions.

-To share this knowledge with wider circles and future generations, I regularly present my work at international scientific and medical conferences, and mentor student presentations at performance and pedagogy conferences.
-I have further established a continuing education pipeline through the University of Toronto Piano Pedagogy program, supervising students in one-on-one teaching and workshop creation for fellow students and the broader musical community.
+To bring these insights to the wider musical community, I regularly present my work at international conferences, and mentor students presenting their own research.
+I also established a continuing education pipeline through the University of Toronto Piano Pedagogy program, guiding advanced students in one-on-one teaching and creating specialized workshops for their peers and the broader community.

 Vision

-My work as researcher and teacher has a common goal: to transform musical training from the current top-down, tradition-based approach, to one empowering each performer with effective, evidence-based tools for achieving peak performance.
+My work as researcher and teacher is driven by a single, shared goal: to equip each musician with the best, evidence-based tools for achieving peak performance.